Tsallis Holographic Dark Energy Reconsidered: Observational constraints and its cosmological implications

 Using equation \eqref{eqn:S1:14} in the above equations will results in the following two expressions in terms of model parameters

-The parametric plot of $\{r,s\}$ is obtained as shown in figure \ref{r_splot}.
+The parametric plot of $\{r,s\}$ is obtained as shown in Fig. \ref{r_splot}.
 Using this diagnostics THDE model can be differentiated from the $\Lambda$CDM model.
 The statefinder pair $\{r,s\}$ for $\Lambda$CDM is $\{1,0\}$.
 Applying the limit $a \to \infty$, shows that the $\{r,s\}$ pair for the model approaches $\{1,0\}$.
 Thus this model approaches $\Lambda$CDM asymptotically at late times.
-The present value of $\{r,s\}$ pair from the evolution trajectory of the model is obtained as $\{0.964,0.011\}$.
+The present value of $\{r,s\}$ pair from the evolutionary trajectory of the model is obtained as $\{0.983,0.005\}$and $\{0.994,0.002\}$ for the best fit parameter values using the fourth and sixth datasets, respectively.
 For the quintessence models the $\{r,s\}$ pair lies in $r<1$ and $s>0$.
-The trajectory in it's early phase shows aforesaid behavior. \\~\\ In addition, we have obatined the effective equation of state parameter using the relation,
+The trajectory in its early phase and in the present shows aforesaid behavior.
+Comparing the evolutionary trajectories in Fig. \ref{r_splot} for the best fit parameter values from the fourth and sixth datasets tells us that the distance to the $\Lambda$CDM point from the present is larger for the larger values of coupling constant and the distance to the $\Lambda$CDM point from the present is small for the smaller values of coupling constant.